 In the spring of 1994, I was a writer in residence for Consortium of Associated Colleges in the Twin Cities.
-This meant that participating campuses would house me for seven days, and during this time I would do individual and group writing critiques, a workshop, and a formal reading for the entire campuses at St. Thomas University, Macalester College, Augsburg College, Hamline University, and College of St. Catherine.Print This Post
+This meant that participating campuses would house me for seven days, and during this time I would do individual and group writing critiques, a workshop, and a formal reading for the entire campuses at St. Thomas University, Macalester College, Augsburg College, Hamline University, and College of St. Catherine.Print This Page

 When I arrived at the airport my sister and her family came to the airport to pick up my family, and when I saw them, they said “Welcome to Saint Paul.”
 My first surprise was the snow.
 Before I came to the United States, I heard people talk about snowfall.
 I thought, if I go to America, I will eat snow and I don’t need to do anything—just put it in a cup and mix it with sugar and milk, and then we can eat it, because in my country we eat ice a lot in the summer.
-But in the U.S., no one eats snow.Print This Post
+But in the U.S., no one eats snow.Print This Page

 I search the concourse for the family,